angrybacon/doomsday-wiki/markdown/chapters/appendices/playables.md

 they untap if you give them a free tutor.

 :card[Profane Tutor] has been experimented with a lot and can be a decent choice for lists.
-The card is best utilised on turn 2 which means, in theory, you want a high number of copies where possible to ensure it is found early on.
+The card is best utilized on turn 2 which means, in theory, you want a high number of copies where possible to ensure it is found early on.
 Unfortunately, as additional later copies of the card beyond this turn are not useful, running high numbers of it can lead to a lot of dead draws from the